severb/flowy/docs/tutorial/tutorial.rst

 Next Steps
 ----------

-Before diving in the in depth documentation section you should probably try to experiment on your own with the code from the tutorial.
+Before diving in the in depth documentation section you may want to experiment on your own with the tutorial code.
 Here are some ideas you may try:

     * Open the Amazon console and inspect the history of your workflow execution.